Bonham Road

-Bonham Road (Chinese: 般咸道) is a main road in West Mid-Levels, Hong Kong Island in Hong Kong, running mainly East-West.
+Bonham Road (Chinese: 般咸道) is a main road in Mid-Levels West, Hong Kong, running in a mainly east-west direction.
 The road connects Pok Fu Lam Road in the west, near the University of Hong Kong, and Caine Road in the east, at the junction with Hospital Road and Seymour Road.
-It was named after Sir George Bonham, the third Governor of Hong Kong.
-It was renamed Nishi-Taisho Dori (西大正通) during Japanese occupation of Hong Kong.
+It is named after Sir George Bonham, the third Governor of Hong Kong.
+It was renamed Nishi-Taisho Dori (西大正通) during the Japanese occupation of Hong Kong.

 Features

-Several historical buildings are located on the road, including Fung Ping Shan building, Hung Hing Ying building and the Main Building of The University of Hong Kong.
-There are also a few well known schools located on the road, including King's College, St. Paul's College, Hong Kong, St. Stephen's Girls' College,Bonham Road Government Primary School,St. Clare's Primary School, Bonham Road Government Primary School, Chinese Rhenish Church Hong Kong which is there in the 19th century.
+Several historical buildings are located on the road, including the Chinese Rhenish Church (established in the 19th century), the Fung Ping Shan Building, the Hung Hing Ying Building, and the Main Building of the University of Hong Kong.
+There are also a few well known schools located on the road, including: King's College, St. Paul's College, St. Stephen's Girls' College, Bonham Road Government Primary School, and St. Clare's Primary School.